wmsalves/personal-blog/src/articles/frontend-debugging-101.md

 - What are you trying to do?
 - What is the problem you're running into?
-- What have you done so far?
+- What have you tried so far?

 Here is a real example I wrote: